When People Unite, Amazing Things Happen

 Where Was Ann Arbor?

 How did Ann Arbor and the surrounding towns play into this whole rally?
 First of all, many may not know this but we have an enormous community in Washtenaw County.
 Much of this is due to the fact that we have two large treatment facilities here.
 People with substance use disorders come here to seek treatment and then stay.
-Because of this, it wasn’t too hardunite hands up to fill a bus full of people and head to Washington, DC.
+Because of this, it wasn’t too hard to fill a bus full of people and head to Washington, DC.
 We just put the word out within the recovery community and our bus filled up.
 We had students from the Collegiate Recovery Programs at The University of Michigan and Eastern Michigan University, folks employed at recovery organizations like Home of New Vision, Dawn Farm and The Ann Arbor Women’s Group, people associated with Maple Rock, volunteers from the Washtenaw Recovery Advocacy Project (WRAP), and a myriad of other people in recovery and recovery allies.
 There were forty-six on the bus but there was a whole group that flew there, so the total was closer to sixty.
 We wore t-shirts that depicted that we were from Ann Arbor, in recovery, and happy.
 We chose safety green, a neon color, so we wouldn’t be missed.
 We are proud to be from Ann Arbor and we are proud to be in recovery.

 ENOUGH!